 Due to high cost and importability of surgical microscopes, there is limited access to the microscopes and thus restricted training opportunities for trainees.
-And this limitation is more significant in less developed regions.
+This limitation is more significant in less developed regions.
 This project aims to deliver a smartphone-based solution that displays the microsurgery station with depth perception, with minimal latency in video stream, with an affordable price and with high portability.
-Additionally, the design should not compromise the awareness of the surrounding environment when performing microsurgery training, and ideally the video can be simultaneously shared with instructors.
+Additionally, the design should not compromise the awareness of the user to the surrounding environment when performing microsurgery training.
+Ideally, the video can be simultaneously shared with instructors.